CS 3005: Programming in C++

 Reads from theApplicationData

 data member for input stream until the end of line (EOL) is found.
 The EOL can happen in one of two ways.
 1) A new line character is read.
-2) The end of the stream is reached.void takeAction(const std::string& choice);
+2) The end of the stream is reached.
+The data read from the stream is discarded.
+The whole point is to advance the input.void takeAction(const std::string& choice);

 Ifchoice